Talk Talk: 1981–1983: Formation

-Talk Talk began as a quartet consisting of Mark Hollis, formerly from The Reaction (vocals/main songwriter), Lee Harris (drums), Paul Webb (bass guitar), and Simon Brenner (keyboards).
+Talk Talk began as a quartet consisting of Mark Hollis, formerly from the Reaction (vocals/main songwriter), Lee Harris (drums), Paul Webb (bass guitar), and Simon Brenner (keyboards).
 In their early years they were often compared with Duran Duran.
 In addition to a band name consisting of a repeated word, the two shared a Roxy Music-inspired musical direction, as well as the same record label (EMI) and producer (Colin Thurston).
-The band also supported Duran Duran on tour in late 1981.
+The band also supported Duran Duran on tour in 1982.

 The band released their first single, "Mirror Man", on EMI in February 1982.
-The single was not a great success, but was quickly followed by their self-titled single in April 1982 (a rerecording of a track by The Reaction) which reached No. 52 in the UK.
-The band's first album, titled The Party's Over, was released in July 1982.
-The band had their first UK Top 40 hits with the singles "Today" (UK No. 14) and a re-release of "Talk Talk" (UK No. 23).
-These singles also were hits in other countries including Ireland, South Africa, Australia and New Zealand.
-The re-release of the "Talk Talk" single reached the U.S. Top 75.
+The single was not a great success, but was quickly followed by their self-titled single in April 1982 (a rerecording of a track by the Reaction), which reached No. 52 in the UK.
+The band's first album, The Party's Over, was released in July 1982.
+They had their first UK Top 40 hits with the singles "Today" (UK No. 14) and a re-release of "Talk Talk" (UK No. 23).

+These singles were also hits in other countries, including Ireland, South Africa, Australia and New Zealand.
+The re-release of the "Talk Talk" single reached the US Top 75.
 The album was produced by Colin Thurston, who was Duran Duran's in-house EMI producer at the time, but picked by Hollis because of his involvement with David Bowie's Heroes.
 It was a moderate success in the UK reaching No. 21, and was later certified Silver by the BPI for sales of 60,000 copies by 1985.
 It was a Top 10 hit in New Zealand.

 Brenner left after the 1983 non-LP hit single "My Foolish Friend", which was produced by frequent Roxy Music collaborator Rhett Davies.
-At this point, Talk Talk was now a trio, as Brenner was never officially replaced.
-However, Tim Friese-Greene was recruited to assist with the recording of their second album, It's My Life, and he became the band's producer as well as keyboardist and Hollis' songwriting partner.
+At this point, Talk Talk were a trio, as Brenner was never officially replaced.
+Tim Friese-Greene was recruited to assist with the recording of their second album, It's My Life, and he became the band's producer, keyboardist, and Hollis' songwriting partner.
 Although a major contributor to the band's studio output and a de facto fourth member, Friese-Greene never officially joined the band.
 As such, he did not play with the touring band on live dates, and was absent from the band's publicity material.